 The diagrams show the mainstream educational programmes considered to be the most representative in each country.
+They encompass:

-They encompass: 1) early childhood education and care provided in publicly subsidised and accredited centre-based settings for children from the youngest age of enrolment, 2) primary and secondary education programmes including the period of compulsory education, 3) post-secondary non-tertiary programmes and 4) the main programmes offered at tertiary level.
+- Early childhood education and care provided in publicly subsidised and accredited centre based settings for children from the youngest age of enrolment. - Primary and secondary education programmes including the period of compulsory education. - Post-secondary non-tertiary programmes. - Tertiary level main programmes.